 To experience all of this and more, check out these top SE Asia destinations for backpackers on a budget:

-Bangkok might be the best place in the world for sticking to a budget.
+Bangkok might be the best place in the world for sticking to a budget and also the best place to start your backpacking Thailand itinerary.
 It is completely possible to find a cheap yet comfortable place to stay most of the times only for a few pounds a night.
 Walking through the city is the best way to experience authentic Thai culture.
 Don’t be afraid to try the strange food all throughout the street markets; this is the best place to venture out of your comfort zone.

 Similar to Bangkok, Hanoi is another major Southeast Asian city.
 The capital of Vietnam is both charming and fascinating, due to the strong French influences but also the Chinese heritage.
 Would you imagine visiting a cathedral that looks just like a smaller replica of the famous Notre Dame from Paris, but in Hanoi?